 Some years ago, I was the manager of the refit of the former ABN-AMRO bank into the Municipal Archives.
 It turned out that the written contract and the building specifications did not cover reality.
 During construction, we discovered multiple flaws in the specifications and multiple deviations from the drawings in the building.

-We discussed the case of The Bazel during the course and how things went wrong.
-Besides the flaws in the contract and the building specifications, many of the problems are related to human relations, distrust, moral Hazard, conflict, and performance.
+I discussed the case of The Bazel shorty during the introduction and I explained how things went wrong.
+Besides the flaws in the contract and the building specifications, many of the problems were related to human relations, distrust, moral hazard, conflict, and performance.

 You can imagine that both teams, the team of the contractor and the team of the client were relieved that the project was finished at last, after a long time of stress and trouble.

 Some years later, I worked on a new project: the Vondelpark Pavilion.
 Out of a pre-tender procedure, five contractors were selected to deliver a price.

 Surprise!
 One of the contractors was the contractor of the Bazel.
 Next surprise!
 They delivered the best plan and did the lowest bid.

 Before we could officially award the project to the contractor, the director of the firm and I met at our office.
 We discussed how to proceed together and for the moment to forget the past.
 What we needed to do was to organize a good work atmosphere for the construction that was ahead of us.
 The solutions that came up turned out to be simple and workable.
 We agreed to meet every week to discuss progress.
 We agreed to call if we heard “strange things” from the building site or from team members and we agreed to organize a strict and quick procedure for additional work and change orders.
 We also organized a couple of informal meetings with both teams and the workers while offering them good coffee and cake.